rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

   Restrict *RTI Connext DDS* to sending output through this interface.
   The value should be the IP address assigned to any of the available network interfaces on the machine.
-On UNIX systems, the name of the interface is also valid.
+On Windows systems use instead the name of the interface.
 This command-line parameter is mapped to the **allow_interfaces_list** property in *RTI Connext DDS*.

   By default, RTI Connext DDS will attempt to contact all possible